paradedb/third-party-pg_extensions/README.md

 ## Usage

-Every extension pre-compiled and upload here is uploaded as its own GitHub Release with tag `<name>-v<semVer>-<arch>`, for instance `pgvector-v0.5.1-arm64`.
+Every extension pre-compiled and upload here is uploaded as its own GitHub Release with tag `<name>-v<semVer>-pg<postgresMajorVersion>-<arch>-ubuntu<ubuntuVersion>`, for instance `pgvector-v0.5.1-pg15-arm64-ubuntu2204`.
 Within each release, many possible versions of PostgreSQL might be supported.
 As of writing, we only support PostgreSQL 15.
 The extensions *might* work with different versions, but they were only compiled and tested against PostgreSQL 15.
 Every extension is built on Ubuntu 22.04 and packaged as a `.deb`.

 To download and install an extension, you can simply do: